 - Leveraged Portfolio, consisting of Pledged Loans funded with Bond proceeds.
-The term "Pledged Loans" is used in this 2010 Annual Report to refer to the same loans that were called "Leveraged Loans" and "Loans" in both the General Resolution and some of the past continuing disclosure annual reports of the State. - Direct Portfolio or Clean Water Portfolio, consisting of Direct Loans funded with federal Capitalization Grants and the required State Match along with certain repayments of principal of and interest on the Direct Loans.
-Direct Loans are required to comply with EPA eligibility and reporting requirements, as well as applicable State requirements. - Proprietary Portfolio, consisting in part of Proprietary Loans funded primarily with State general obligation bond proceeds along with repayments of principal of and interest on Proprietary Loans.
+The term "Pledged Loans" is used in Part VI of the 2014 Annual Report to refer to the same loans that were called "Leveraged Loans" and "Loans" in both the Clean Water Revenue Bond General Resolution, adopted by the Building Commission on March 7, 1991, as amended (General Resolution), and some prior continuing disclosure annual reports of the State. - Direct Portfolio or Clean Water Portfolio, consisting of Direct Loans funded with federal Capitalization Grants and the required State Match along with certain repayments of principal of, and interest on, the Direct Loans.
+Direct Loans are required to comply with EPA eligibility and reporting requirements, as well as applicable State requirements. - Proprietary Portfolio, consisting in part of Proprietary Loans funded primarily with State general obligation bond proceeds along with repayments of principal of, and interest on, Proprietary Loans.
 Proprietary Loans are used to fund projects that may not meet all the construction or financial criteria of the Leveraged Portfolio or Clean Water Portfolio.
-The portfolio also includes State general obligation proceeds that are used to provide hardship lowinterest loans and grants to municipalities.
+The portfolio also includes State general obligation proceeds that are used to provide hardship low-interest loans and grants to municipalities.